-In my childhood during eighties, i use to see a postman visiting our area almost daily.
+In my childhood during eighties, I use to see a postman visiting our area almost daily.
 A postman’s job was to physically visit a place to deliver a letter, mail or a parcel.
 Practically a human carrier of messages.
 Dressed in a khaki pants and a khaki shirt with a matching cap, the postman carried a bag full of letters inside.
 It was a cloth bag which stuffed with envelopes inside.

 Each postman was assigned a specific area or a locality.
-So we were familiar with our postman and personally knew him.
-And this was a case with most others as well.
+Therefore, we were familiar with our postman and personally knew him, and this was a case with most other citizens as well.
 Sometimes, a different postman would also pass by our street but we knew that he’s not carrying our message.
 The day a postman knocked at our door, it use to be a special occasion.
 Every family member would ask curiously whose letter is it?
 Reading a letter was exciting and use to be a trending topic of discussion for that particular day.
-And if someone was not present at that time, he or she would get updated on their return.
+And if someone was not present at that moment, he or she would get updated on their return.

 The marketing brand gurus and the creative advertising souls have given messaging a new dimension.
-One of the marketing techniques which i know they use frequently is ‘Email Marketing’ by which they keep sending newsletters.
-I am writing about this in particular because personally i find it very annoying.
+One of the marketing techniques which I know they use frequently is ‘Email Marketing’ by which they keep sending newsletters.
+I am writing about this in particular because personally I find it very annoying.
 Thankfully, these messages get tagged as Spam.

-HEY… HAVE YOU DROPPED A CHRISTMAS GREETING IN A LETTER BOX FOR YOUR LOVED ONE?
+BY THE WAY… HAVE YOU DROPPED A CHRISTMAS GREETING IN A LETTER BOX FOR YOUR LOVED ONE?

-Author: VIjay Malhotra, Mumbai
+Author: Vijay Malhotra, Mumbai